-- Describe how performance results, data, and assistance with interpretation have been provided to those being measured or other users during development or implementation. - How many and which types of measured entities and/or others were included?
-If only a sample of measured entities were included, describe the full population and how the sample was selected. - Describe the process(es) involved, including when/how often results were provided, what data were provided, what educational/explanatory efforts were made, etc. - Summarize the feedback on measure performance and implementation from the measured entities and others.
+• Describe how performance results, data, and assistance with interpretation have been provided to those being measured or other users during development or implementation.

+- How many and which types of measured entities and/or others were included?
+If only a sample of measured entities were included, describe the full population and how the sample was selected. - Describe the process(es) involved, including when/how often results were provided, what data were provided, what educational/ explanatory efforts were made, etc. - Summarize the feedback on measure performance and implementation from the measured entities and others.
 Describe how feedback was obtained. - Summarize the feedback obtained from those being measured. - Summarize the feedback obtained from other users. - Describe how the feedback has been considered when developing or revising the measure specifications or implementation, including whether the measure was modified and why or why not.

-These questions provide an opportunity for the developer to describe its feedback collection process, the nature of the feedback received, and how the developer has tailored measure specifications, implementation guidance, or other measure features to respond to the feedback provided.
+These questions provide an opportunity for the developer to describe its feedback collection process, the nature of the feedback received, and how the developer has tailored measure specifications, implementation guidance, or other measure features to respond to the feedback.
 However, similar to the challenges with the responses to the questions on Usability in the submission form, responses to the questions on Use are also typically deficient.
-One developer and Committee member noted that for measures addressing certain populations, such as pediatrics, there are significant gaps in opportunity for measures to be included in federal-level quality reporting programs.
+The Measure Feedback Loop Committee had extensive discussion regarding the challenges developers face with providing adequate and meaningful information in response to feedback-related measure submission items.
+A Committee member noted that for measures addressing certain populations, such as pediatrics, there are significant gaps in opportunity for measures to be included in federal-level quality reporting programs.
 This lack of available programs can make fulfilling NQF's requirement on use in an accountability and a public reporting program challenging.

 For developers that create measures that are not in use in federal programs, identifying entities that are using the measure also presents a challenge.
 As a result, it is possible for a measure developer to not receive a significant amount of feedback on its measure.
-Many developers may not know whom or how their measures are being used.
-Committees rate this criterion as either "pass."
-Since Use has become a "must-pass" criterion for maintenance measures, several measures have failed to obtain endorsement, or developers have chosen not to resubmit as a result of this requirement.
+Many developers may not know for whom or how their measures are being used.
+CDP Committees rate this criterion as either "pass" or "no pass."
+Since Use has become a "mustpass" criterion for maintenance measures, several measures have failed to obtain endorsement, or developers have chosen not to resubmit as a result of this requirement.